Miller Faculty Fellowship Program for 2016 – 2017

 - Clarity, appropriateness, and relevance of the proposed budget.
 Successful proposals will include a budget with a clear rationale for each expenditure in accordance with the project’s overall plan and desired outcomes.
 Matching funds are not required as part of Miller Proposal budgets.
 However, proposals that do include matching funds may receive higher ratings for their proposed budget.

-Please see the Miller Faculty Fellowships Proposal Evaluation Rubric used by the Center for Excellence in Learning and Teaching Advisory Board for complete details on how the proposals will be evaluated (available on Miller Faculty page on the CELT website or from the CELT office in 3024 Morrill Hall).
+Please see the Miller Faculty Fellowships Proposal Evaluation Rubric used by the Center for Excellence in Learning and Teaching Advisory Board for complete details on how the proposals will be evaluated (available on Miller Faculty page on the CELT website).